Melt and Pour Soap Guide

 Once melted you need to work fairly fast, as a skin will start to form quite quickly on the surface of the soap.
 It is whilst fully melted that soap colour, fragrance and any other additions such as irridescent powder or dried flower petals etc. are added.

 Simple food colours can easily be used, as can liquid soap colours and other water-soluble liquid colour bases.
 Obviously the depth of a particular colour is dependent upon how much is used.
 Don't be tempted to over-colour your soaps, especially if using clear soap bases, as the transparency of the finished soap will be affected if too much colour is used, plus, coloured lather in use is off-putting.
 Fragrance can be added either using essential oils or simple fragrance oils, which are available in a huge range of tempting fragrances these days.
 Again, strength of fragrance is dependent upon the amount added.
 For a meaningful fragrance, around 20ml fragrance per Kilo of soap (2%) is sufficient, so a few drops per single bar is fine.
 As a guide, a maximum of 3% fragrance addition is generally advised.
-Irridescent powders or glitters will sink to the bottom of a mould if added in too-larger amount, so be sparing for best results.
+Irridescent powders or glitters may float or sink to the bottom of a mould depending on their make-up, so a suspending base may be helpful if you want to avoid this.
+Also, glitters and sheens can become lost if too much is added, so be sparing for best results.